All Things Connecticut on CPTV Explores the Variety and Vitality of the Nutmeg State

 HARTFORD, Conn. – Connecticut is more than a state—it’s a vibrant community.
 With All Things Connecticut, a new weekly series, Connecticut Public Television (CPTV, www.cptv.org) tells the stories that make the Nutmeg State a unique place to live, work and play.
 From the rugged low-tech joys of orienteering to eco-friendly weddings, from fascinating biographies to stunning video essays, this new series focuses on every wonderful facet of Connecticut life.

 Host Diane Smith and a contributing staff of reporters bring fresh talent and homespun stories to the show.
 All Things Connecticut airs on Thursdays at 8 p.m., with rebroadcasts on Mondays at 11 p.m. and Wednesdays at 5 p.m.

 Each episode will highlight Connecticut’s myriad of delights via five noteworthy segments—Spotlight on the Arts, Inside Out, Treading Lightly, Positively Connecticut™ and Capturing Connecticut.

 All Things Connecticut is a CPTV production made possible with support from People’s United Bank and Comcast.

-Episode one of All Things Connecticut—premiering on April 23—will feature the theme Something Old Is New Again.
+Episode two of All Things Connecticut—premiering on April 30—will feature the theme A Dream Comes True.
 Segment highlights include:

 • Capturing Connecticut (Inviting viewers to sit back and enjoy the sights and sounds of Connecticut through compelling video essays) – These stunning montages have been compiled by videographers who have spent years traveling across the state, discovering the visual subtleties that make Connecticut so quietly beautiful.
-The April 23 episode will feature a video essay capturing the work of artist Peter Greenwood.
-His gallery of hand-blown glass can be found at the historic Union Church in Riverton.
+The April 30 episode will feature a video essay that will really make you appreciate our recent heat wave – as you look back to “Winter’s Past.”